Table of Contents

 Car crashes alone can be complicated.
 They become even more challenging to navigate when a minor is involved.
 Laws and legal doctrines may apply differently depending on the circumstances surrounding the accident.

-That’s why you must reach out to Arash Law.
-Our experienced personal injury attorneys have extensive experience navigating California laws related to collisions, including those involving minors.
-We also work on a contingency basis, so you don’t have to worry about the upfront fees.
+Consider reaching out to Arash Law.
+Our experienced personal injury attorneys are well-versed in California laws related to collisions, including those involving minors.
+We also work on a contingency basis, so you donโt have to pay upfront fees.

-Contact our lawyers who win car accident cases today at (888) 488-1391 for a free initial consultation.
-We will evaluate your case to determine potential liabilities and explore your legal options.
+Contact our lawyers who handle car accident cases at (888) 488-1391 for a free initial consultation.
+We will evaluate your case to identify potential liabilities and explore your legal options.

-Our law firm serves different cities in California, such as Los Angeles, San Diego, San Jose, San Francisco, Fresno, Sacramento, Long Beach, Oakland, Bakersfield, and Anaheim.
+Our law firm represents clients throughout California, such as in Los Angeles, San Diego, San Jose, San Francisco, Fresno, Sacramento, Long Beach, Oakland, Bakersfield, and Anaheim.